bitovi/bitops/docs/development/local-plugin-creation.md

 > Note: If the plugin needs to install tools, you will need to build and run a local version of BitOps.
 The first portion of this guide assumes the install.sh script **DOES NOT** needs to be run.
 For more information about how to set up BitOps for local development with a plugin that requires an installation, skip to step 5 below.

-For this example, we'll keep to a really simple plugin:
+For this example, we'll keep to a really simple plugin.

-`bitops.schema.yaml`
+To start with, create a file called `bitops.schema.yaml` and add the following content.
 ```
 duplicate-environment:
     type: object